yassineyahyaoui/top-tunisian-github-users/README.md

 	<img align="right" width="200" src="https://upload.wikimedia.org/wikipedia/commons/c/ce/Flag_of_Tunisia.svg" alt="Tunisia">
 </a>

-The `total contributions` by users in Tunisia on `18 Aug 2022 15:55`.
+The `total contributions` by users in Tunisia on `19 Aug 2022 12:10`.
 This list contains users from `Tunisia` and cities `Tunis` `Sfax` `Sousse` `Kairouan`.

 There are `1000 users`  in Tunisia.
 You need at least `6 followers` to be on this list.

 This list is just an updated list from the [gayanvoice/top-github-users](https://github.com/gayanvoice/top-github-users) repo.
-I just scraped and sorted it.
+I just scraped, updated the numbers of total contributions and sorted it.

 <br/>